wp-plugins/mobile-client-detection-plugin/readme.txt

 == Screenshots ==
 1. This screenshot shows the current options screen, as per Version 0.8.2.
-2. Debug Output on a Android 4.0 ICS Tablet, as per Version 0.8.2.
+2. Debug Output on a Android 4.0 ICS Tablet / Dolphin, as per Version 0.8.2.

 == Changelog ==
 = 0.9.0 =